mpv-player/mpv/DOCS/man/options.rst

     Whether to load the on-screen-controller (default: yes).

 ``--osd-bar=<yes|no>``
-    Enable display of the OSD bar (default: yes).
+    Enable display of the OSD bar (default: no).

     You can configure this on a per-command basis in input.conf using ``osd-`` prefixes, see ``Input Command Prefixes``.
 If you want to disable the OSD